Skip to main content

 Certification

-Pupils successfully graduating from the vocational lykeio are awarded the vocational lykeio graduation certificate, as well as a professional specialisation degree with level 4 professional rights.
+Pupils successfully graduating from EPALS are awarded the epaggelmatiko lykeio (vocational upper secondary) graduation certificate, as well as a professional specialisation degree of a level 4 professional rights if they sit for the special written exams of their specialisation.
 Graduates of the apprenticeship class are awarded a professional specialisation degree with level 5 professional rights.

 The graduation certificate describes the pupil’s detailed grades per course during the school year, as well as their academic performace, which corresponds to the general average of the grades in the subjects part of the general graduation degree.
 The certificate states the specialisation of the graduate, as well as the conduct and behaviour of the student throughout the school year.
 It also states the sector and the specialisation of the student.